mjones490/emulators/README.md

 few had floppy drives.
 We had to use cassette tapes for long term storage.
 Those were the days.
 Most had some form of built in BASIC.

+If you were lucky, your machine gave you the capability to peek and poke bytes directly into RAM.
+If you were _really_ lucky, you had a program called and assembler, which read human readable instructions and turned them into machine code that the computer could understand.
+This resulting code ran much faster than code written in BASIC, but was also harder to understand for most people.
+But it was whole lot of fun to work on.

 ### Directories